deltachat/deltachat-pages/en/chatmail.md

   stable since May 2024.

 - [chika.aangat.lahat.computer](https://chika.aangat.lahat.computer/)
-  operates in the US and has been stable since July 2024.
+  has been stable since July 2024.

 - [tarpit.fun](https://tarpit.fun)
   is hosted in Austria and has been stable since December 2024.